Kronuz/Xapiand/docs/_posts/2019-03-05-xapiand-0-11-0-released.md

 ### Fixed
-- Cluster replication is now functional, it was bronken in 0.10.0
+- Cluster replication is now functional, it was broken in 0.10.0
 - Fix searching in "_id" field
 - Fixed and documented Scripts and Foreign Scripts